WildTooth/FreakyVille-TradePrices/data/README.md

 #### 1. Do not change prices which are untrue, it'll be checked anyways.
 #### 2. Do not add items you are not certain there are "duplicates" of (E.g. Heads with the same name).
 It will be fixed later, but until then this rule still applies.
+#### 3. All references to prices is done in an Integer number.
+This means no 6,7 diamond blocks or 13 Stacks of DBs.
+These would be written 61 (for diamonds) and 832 (for diamond blocks).

 ## Value Meanings?